adorsys/open-banking-gateway/docs/architecture/dictionary.md

 Data center environment of the ASPSP

 ### <a name="AspspBankingApi"></a> AspspBankingApi
 Api banking provided by ASPSP.
-This interface is not directly accessed by the PSU but by the TppBankingApi.
-TppBankingApi will use a TppContext to authenticate with the TppBankingApi.
+This interface is not directly accessed by the PSU but by the BankingApi.
+BankingApi will use a TppContext to authenticate with the BankingApi.

 ### <a name="TppContext"></a> TppContext
 Information used to identify the Tpp application in the ASPSP environment.
 Like a TPP QWAC certificate.

 ### <a name="TppConsentSession"></a> TppConsentSession
 Storage for consent data in the realm of the BankingProtocol.
-The banking protocol is both accessible to the TppBankingApi and the ConsentAuthorizationApi.
+The banking protocol is both accessible to the BankingApi and the ConsentAuthorizationApi.

 The cryptographic key needed to recover the TppConsentSession is always delivered by the calling layer.
 These are:
-- FinTechUI -> FinTechApi -> TppBankingApi -> BankingProtocol : in this case the key needed to recover the TppConsentSession in contained in the PsuConsentSession.
+- FinTechUI -> FinTechApi -> BankingApi -> BankingProtocol : in this case the key needed to recover the TppConsentSession in contained in the PsuConsentSession.
 Generally that key will transitively originate from an interaction with the user agent.
 - CosentAuthorizationUI -> CosentAuthorizationApi -> BankingProtocol : in this case the key needed to recover the TppConsentSession originate from the ConsentAuthSessionCookie.

 Beside consent data, additional data might be held in the TppConsentSession: